How do I apply for Financial Aid?

 - Go to the How to Apply for a Federal Direct Student Loan Page for instructions.
 It’s a 3-step process!
 You must complete all 3 steps!

-- To receive a student loan, you must be enrolled for at least 6 credits hours when the funds are requested from the federal processor.
+- To receive a student loan, you must be enrolled for at least 6 credits hours at the time of disbursement.

 Who is considered an independent student?